-When you are about to start any kind of family law matter—divorce, modification or enforcement of a prior order, prenuptial or partition agreement, child support collection, visitation, paternity, grandparent access, etc.—you need to have an attorney to help you achieve the best possible outcome.
+When you are about to start any kind of family law matter—divorce, modification or enforcement of a prior order, prenuptial or partition agreement, child support collection, visitation, paternity, grandparent access, etc.—you need to have an attorney to help you.
 There are some things that people can do without attorneys, including divorce, but there is a risk that important issues can be overlooked or mishandled.
-At the very least, it is advisable to have an attorney review the situation and look over any paperwork to help you avoid problems in the future.
+At the very least, you should have an attorney review the situation and look over your paperwork to help you avoid problems.

 Just as in most other important matters, it is often helpful to seek recommendations from people or organizations you trust.
 You can talk to family members, friends and others you respect to find attorneys who have worked well with, and been effective for, others in the past.
-A good source is attorneys you may know, even if they don’t work in family law; they can usually recommend someone who is a quality attorney.
+A good source is other attorneys you may know, even if they don't work in family law.
+They can usually recommend someone who is a quality attorney.

 Once you have some leads, you can look on the internet for Web sites and directories to find out about the attorneys.

 Most attorneys will have a website, many will use LinkedIn, Twitter and other social media, and a few will have blogs.
 You should actively investigate any prospective attorney on the Internet because you can learn a lot about the attorney and his or her approach to practicing law.
 If an attorney does not have a significant presence on the Internet, he or she is losing an opportunity to communicate with prospective clients and to provide useful information for them.
 You should make sure that the attorney is comfortable at an appropriate technology level to work with you.